 Isolation has unlocked a whole new level of communication in the world of Killing Kittens.
 We’re loving being able to host weekly chats on Killing Kittens Instagram with some incredible guests ranging from sensual massage experts to body image advocates.

-One recent chat Emma Sayle was joined by the incredibly inspiring Clinical Psychiatrist and certified psychosexologist Dr Karen Gurney aka The Sex Doctor!
-Karen is incredibly busy during isolation working with clients through her Haverstock Clinic as well as her clinical work on the front line with the NHS so we were hugely lucky to be able to chat all things sexual, lockdown advice and Karen’s recent book Mind the Gap!
+One recent chat Emma Sayle was joined by the incredibly inspiring Clinical Psychologist and certified psychosexologist Dr Karen Gurney aka The Sex Doctor!
+Karen is incredibly busy during isolation working with clients through her Haverlock Clinic as well as her clinical work on the front line with the NHS so we were hugely lucky to be able to chat all things sexual, lockdown advice and Karen’s recent book Mind the Gap!

 Were you aware that there is an orgasm gap of around 30% between heterosexual couples when they have sex?
 30%!